Nikumaroro: 19th-century sightings and claims

 In 1856, Nikumaroro was claimed as "Kemins Island" by CA Williams & Co. of New London, Connecticut, under the American Guano Islands Act.
 No record exists of guano deposits ever being exploited, however.
 On 28 May 1892, the island was claimed by the United Kingdom during a call by HMS Curacoa.
-Almost immediately, a license was granted to Pacific entrepreneur John T. Arundel for planting coconuts.
+Almost immediately, a licence was granted to Pacific entrepreneur John T. Arundel for planting coconuts.
 Twenty-nine islanders were settled there and some structures with corrugated iron roofs were constructed, but a severe drought resulted in the failure of this project within a year.
 In 1916, it was leased to a Captain E.F.H.
 Allen of the Samoa Shipping Trading Co Ltd, but remained uninhabited until 1938.

 SS Norwich City wreck

 During a storm on 29 November 1929, the SS Norwich City, a large unladen British freighter with a crew of 35 men, ran aground on the reef at the island's northwest corner.
 A fire broke out in the engine room and all hands abandoned ship in darkness through storm waves across the dangerous coral reef.
 There were 11 fatalities.
 The survivors camped near collapsed structures from the abortive Arundel coconut plantation and were rescued after several days on the island.
 The devastated wreck of the Norwich City was a prominent landmark on the reef for 70 years, although by 2007, only the ship's keel, engine, and two large tanks remained.
 A Digital Globe satellite image taken 15 November 2016 shows one of the two tanks pushed inland by wave action, and the engine is now gone.